Electricity Laws and Incentives in Hawaii

 Electric Vehicle (EV) Infrastructure Deployment Support

-The Hawaii Legislature recommends that the Hawaii Department of Transportation, Department of Accounting and General Services, and State Energy Office develop, implement, administer, and manage transportation system programs at public facilities, including constructing EV charging stations at public parking locations and ensuring EV infrastructure exceeds anticipated charging demand.
+The Hawaii Legislature recommends that the Hawaii Department of Transportation, Department of Accounting and General Services, and State Energy Office develop, implement, administer, and manage transportation system programs at public facilities, including constructing EV chargers at public parking locations and ensuring EV chargers exceeds anticipated charging demand.

 (Reference Senate Resolution 91, 2023)